Odizinne/BigPictureTV/README.md

 ### Actions

+- Enable HDR in gamemode, disable HDR in desktop mode.
 - Close discord in gamemode, start discord in desktop mode.
 - Disable night light in gamemode, revert to previous state in desktop mode.
 - Set performance power plan in gamemode, revert to previous state in desktop mode.